akvaplan-niva/fvtools/README.md

 ### Take a quick look at the results
 `qc_gif` and `qc_gif_uv` creates animations of scalar or velocity fields between `[start, stop]` (or the entire timespan if not specified).

-These scripts were developed to be used during a simulation to make it easier to look for bad model results.

 They are helpful to look for dynamically active regions so that you can avoid putting a nesting zone there. (that is: we want to put the nesting zone in areas where the flow fluctuates on timescales >> 1h to avoid aliasing and false shocks)

 #### qc_gif